JohnCassavetes/Shark-AI/README.md

 📱 🦈 2 AI App in one go.
 - 🌇 Image Detection (Resnet50)

-- ✏️ Number Drawing (MNISTClassifier)
+- ✏️ Number Detection (MNISTClassifier)

 ## Installation
 The only thing you need to know is that, you don't need to install any .mlmodels.
 But if you do, go ahead and check out [Apple's Machine Learning Models](https://developer.apple.com/machine-learning/models/).